venegu/yelp/README.md

 The following **additional** features are implemented:

+- [x] Working filter page with categories (Gif does not reflect this feature yet - I will update it in a bit).
-- [ ] Filter page with categories.
+- [ ] Filter's page with more useful details (currently open(?), deals, sort categories, etc.).
 - [ ] Map view in restaurant details view.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):